Nynuphar/IDEAL-doc/docs/source/users.rst

     - yes
     - no
     - no
-  * - Assing users to new studies
+  * - Approve new users
     - yes
     - no
+    - no
+  * - Assign users to new studies
+    - yes
+    - yes
     - no